What is Theatre?

 The theatre world is an ever changing playground of ideas and art in motion.
 Careers in this field, though challenging at times, are never dull.
 The typical image of a career in theatre is one in which the actor moves to New York and embarks on a Broadway stage career, but this is only one option for one aspect of theatre.

-There are many cultural centers of traditional Theatre: Los Angeles, Chicago, Boston, Minneapolis, Seattle, Atlanta, and Louisville to name a few.
-Non-traditional outlets for Theatre are found in the more encompassing arena of film, television, theme parks, industrial/trade shows, computer animation, themed entertainment, and education.
-This is a large and growing industry that can be found in every city.
-From Las Vegas to Buffalo, Portland Maine to Portland Oregon, there are excellent opportunities in theatre-related fields.
+There are numerous centers of traditional theatre: Los Angeles, Chicago, Boston, Minneapolis, Seattle, Atlanta, Washington, D.C., Philadelphia, and Louisville, to name a few.
+And live theatre closely relates to a much larger arena that includes film, television, theme parks, industrial/trade shows, computer animation, themed entertainment, and education.
+This is a large and growing arts industry that can be found in every city.
+From New York to Los Angeles, Portland, Maine to Portland, Oregon, there are many opportunities in theatre and related professions.

 Many companies across the United States have internship and apprentice programs for the beginning theatre artist.
 Placement in the field for designers, technicians, artisans, and managers is almost 100 percent.
-There is in fact currently a shortage of trained people to fill these positions.
-The placement numbers for performers is less than that of most of the other areas.
-Many actors do not find “steady work” in their chosen field.
-Many actors may work in theatre management or production and perform when opportunities arise.
-However a motivated actor will almost always find a way to create a career in the business.
-Whether on stage or behind the scenes, a career in Theatre brings an exciting life of problem solving, exploration and creativity.
+There is in fact a shortage of trained people to fill these positions.
+Placement for performers is, predictably, much more challenging.
+Many actors do not find “steady work” as performers.
+However, motivated actors often find other ways to create a career in the business.
+Whether on stage or behind the scenes, a career in theatre can offer a rewarding life.

 High School Preparation

-The best preparation for the beginning theatre artist is a broad base of knowledge and understanding in many areas including all the arts, literature, history, culture, sciences and communication.
+The best preparation for the beginning theatre artist is a broad base of experience and knowledge, of the arts, literature, history, culture, sciences, and communication.
 Add a dash of passion and you’re on your way!